Ostoic/distant/README.md

 # distant
-A set of windows C++ process and remote memory tools
+An experimental C++14 header-only library that aims to provide remote memory and process tools for the Windows operating system, with STL compliance and type safety in mind.

 # Process Access Type Safety